microsoft/reactxp/docs/docs/components/button.md

 // If disabled, touch and mouse input events are ignored
 disabled: boolean = false;

 // By default, opacity of a disabled element is 0.5.
-This value be overriden with this property
+This value can be overriden with this property
 disabledOpacity: number = undefined;

 // Called when VoiceOver is on and the user double tapped to